avalanche-foundation/ACPs/ACPs/255-new-curve-model-for-l1-validator-payg-fee/README.md

 ### 2: L1-Size-Dependent Fee Multiplier

-This ACP proposes to introduce a new formula to account tied to the number of validators of a given L1.
+This ACP proposes to introduce a new formula tied to the number of validators of a given L1.

 **Formula:**
 $$ \text{multiplier}(n) = 1.0 + 17.84 \times e^{-0.3 \times (n-1)} $$